 The Ukrainian Armed Forces shot down another Su-25 Russian jet, this time near Ochakiv (a city on the shore of the Black Sea).
 Russian airplanes continue a campaign of terror and civilian deaths by bombing peaceful cities, but the Ukrainian Armed Forces are defending the country’s skies. – Ministry of Defence of Ukraine

 10 more residential buildings were hit by airstrikes in Kharkiv, the top floors caught on fire.
 The State Emergency Service is on the site and conducting rescue efforts, which have to be constantly paused due to continued Russian shelling of the city.

-On March 5th, Russian aviation bombed 20 residential buildings in Bila Tserkva city.
+On March 5th, Russian aviation bombed 20 residential buildings in the city of Bila Tserkva.
 In Irpin, Russian invaders bombed the railway used for evacuating civilians. – General Staff of the Armed Forces of Ukraine

-The third round of negotiations with Russia will take place on Monday, March 7, – MP David Arakhamiya.
+The third round of negotiations with Russia will take place on Monday, March 7. – MP David Arakhmiia

-Russian occupation forces launched air strikes on several settlements in Zhytomyr region.
-As a result of the attacks, about 20 houses of local residents in the town of Chernyakhiv were damaged, several houses in the villages of Khoroshiv and Novopillya were damaged too.
-No casualties were reported
+Russian occupation forces launched air strikes on several settlements in the Zhytomyr region.
+As a result of the attacks, about 20 houses of local residents in the town of Cherniakhiv were damaged, several houses in the villages of Khoroshiv and Novopil were damaged too.
+No casualties were reported.